 Technology - Risk 1

-A delay or failure to identify and devise, invest in and implement certain important technology, business and other initiatives could have a material adverse impact on our business, financial condition and results of operations.
+A delay or failure to identify and devise, invest in and implement certain important technology, business and other initiatives could have a material adverse impact on our business, results of operations and financial condition.

-In order to operate our business, achieve our goals, and remain competitive, we continuously seek to identify and devise, invest in, implement and pursue technology, business and other important initiatives, such as those relating to aircraft fleet structuring, UP FMS, the Wheels Up mobile app, business processes, information technology, and other initiatives seeking to ensure high quality service experience.
-Our business and the aircraft we operate are characterized by changing technology, introductions and enhancements of models of aircraft and services, and shifting customer demands, including due to changes in technology preferences.
+In order to operate our business, achieve our goals and remain competitive, we continuously seek to identify and devise, invest in, implement and pursue technology, business and other important initiatives, such as those relating to aircraft fleet structuring, UP FMS, the Wheels Up mobile app, business processes, information technology and other initiatives seeking to ensure high quality service experience.
+Our business and the aircraft we operate are characterized by changing technology, introductions and enhancements of models of aircraft and services and shifting customer demands, including due to changes in technology preferences.
 Our future growth and financial performance will depend in part upon our ability to develop, market and integrate new services and to accommodate the latest technological advances and customer preferences, including flight bookings through the Wheels Up mobile app.
-In addition, the introduction of new technologies or services that compete with our product and services could result in our revenues decreasing over time.
-If we are unable to upgrade our operations or aircraft fleet with the latest technological advances in a timely manner, or at all, our business, financial condition and results of operations could be materially and adversely impacted.
+In addition, the introduction of new technologies or services that compete with our offerings and services could result in our revenues decreasing over time.
+If we are unable to upgrade our operations or aircraft fleet with the latest technological advances in a timely manner, or at all, our business, results of operations and financial condition could be materially and adversely impacted.

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.